in

 Utility Lighting

-Garage with utility ceiling lighting metal storage cabinets workshop countertop In your home’s lighting design, form and function are combined to meet your need to see in the dark while also making the space attractive and comfortable.
+In your home’s lighting design, form and function are combined to meet your need to see in the dark while also making the space attractive and comfortable.
 Utility lights discard form and focus purely on function — no frills or decorative touches.

 Utility lighting is often found in garages, workshops, factories, and warehouses.
 You might choose to install utility lighting in your basement, garage, or storage room.
-Utility lights are a good option for a garage or other workspace where you need bright lights the focus on a particular area.
+Utility lights are a good option for a garage or other workspace where you need bright lights that focus on a particular area.

 Utility lights come in two designs.
 You can get simple mounted flush type fixtures or casing with LED bulbs.
 If you go for the LED bulb design, it also has the advantage of being energy-efficient